jakebullet70/OctoTouchController/README.md

 # OctoTouchController
-A dedicated touch screen controller for Octoprint supporting older Android phones / tablets (Android 4.X)
+A dedicated touch screen controller for Octoprint supporting older Android phones / tablets (Android 4.X) Device specs: Android 4.x or above, 4inch screen with a minimum resolution of 680x340

 ### Project Purpose
 Reclaim those old Phones / Tablets that are sitting around that *DO NOT* have access to the Google store anymore.